The Varlets and Vixens of "Industry"; the First Three Seasons Rocked--Now What?

 word.”

-That’s an exaggeration of course—maybe you’re a current or sometime trader
+That’s an exaggeration, of course—maybe you’re a current or sometime trader

 yourself.
 Having briefly workshopped a memoir notion with a storied